-The Management Bodies are also assessed as a whole and shall possess adequate collective knowledge, skills, and experience to be able to understand the Firm's activities, including main risks.
+The Management Bodies are also assessed as a whole and shall possess adequate collective and complementary knowledge, skills, and experience to be able to understand the Firm's activities, identify and mitigate the main risks.

-As at the date of publication, the Board is composed of six individuals out of which 3 Board Members reside professionally in Luxembourg, and one is Independent Administrator.
-Also, CCM Board had 33% female representation:
+As at the date of publication, the Board is composed of six individuals1 out of which 5 Board Members professionally reside in Luxembourg, and one is an Independent Director.
+Also, CCM Board had 50% female representation:

-- John Empson;

 - Philip Robertson;

-- Bruno de Poerck;

 - Pierre Denis;

-- Julie Picard; and
+- Julie Picard;

-- Monica Porfilio (independent).
+- Monica Porfilio (Independent Director);

+- Virginie Saur; and

+- Damien Degros.

-As at 31st December 2023, the members of the Board have collectively considerable experience at senior level within the financial sector.
-The very good balance in terms of collective knowledge, skills, complementarity and experience fosters an independent, effective and proper supervision of the Authorised Management of CCM.
+The members of the Board have collectively considerable experience at senior level within the financial sector.
+The very good balance in terms of collective knowledge, skills, complementarity and experience fosters an independent, effective and proper supervision of the activities performed by CCM.